mail us | mail this page

 ORDERING ORDERING defines the comparison rule of an attribute when used in a search filter which contains >= or <= operators.
 Attribute definition.

-Ports LDAP uses the TCP/IP protcol and connects to port 389 (ldap) for non-ssl access and 636 when using SSL (ldaps).
+Ports LDAP uses the TCP/IP protcol and connects to port 389 (ldap) for non-ssl access and 636 when using SSL (ldaps) by default though most LDAP servers offer configuration features to change these default port numbers.

-primary primary name is the first name that appears in an attributetype definition.
-The primary name MUST be used when indexing an attribute using the index directive in slapd.conf.
+primary The primary name is the first name that appears in an attributetype definition.
+The primary name MUST be used when indexing an attribute using the olcIndex/index attribute/directive in cn=config/slapd.conf.
 Example:

 attributetype ( 2.5.4.3 NAME ( 'cn' 'commonName' ) SUP name )